PranavDarshan/Automotive-Fault-Detection/README.md

 The system combines a **TabNet deep learning model** with **LLM (LLaMA)** integration to monitor vehicle health via live sensor data.
 It features a responsive **React.js frontend** for visualization and a **Spring Boot backend** to handle data and model interactions.

+Only frontend is deployed on the [vercel app](https://automotive-fault-detection.vercel.app/).
+Backend and database are not deployed.

 ---

 ## ⚙️ System Overview